Skip to content

 All recorded material should be stored in a secure location and the storage procedures should be clear and easily accessible to those responsible.
 Other security measures such as encryption, access restrictions should be considered in this process.

-In the case of a live stream camera, set up purely to showcase a particular view for the public, the camera should always be zoomed so that members of the public are not identifiable in the stream.
+In the case of a live public camera stream, set up purely to showcase a particular view for the public, the camera should always be zoomed so that members of the public are not identifiable in the stream.
 However, if individuals are identifiable, they should be made aware it and the video stream should be justified and shown to be “necessary and proportionate.”

 All individuals appearing in the stream/surveillance recording have the right to access any of their data at any time.
 Information needs to be provided within 40 calendar days of receiving the request.